Shaft (golf): Design

-The shaft is roughly .58 inch/14.7 millimeters in diameter near the grip and between 35-48 inches/89–115 cm in length.
+The shaft is roughly .58 inch/14.7 millimeters in diameter near the grip and between 35 and 48 inches/89–115 cm in length.
 Shafts weigh between 45 and 150 grams depending on the material and length.

 Graphite shafts are woven from carbon fiber and are generally lighter in weight than steel shafts.
 Graphite shafts became popular among amateurs, because lighter weight helped generate increased club-head speed.
 The carbon fiber also dissipated some of the stinging vibrations that were caused by poorly struck shots.

 Modern composite shafts have three layers of fiber winding, adding substantial rigidity, and in turn, performance.

 Shafts are quantified in a number of different ways.
 The most common is the shaft flex.
 Simply, the shaft flex is the amount that the shaft will bend when placed under a load.
 A stiffer shaft will not flex as much, which requires more power to bend and "whip" through the ball properly (which results in higher club speed at impact for more distance), while a more flexible shaft will whip with less power required for better distance on slower swings, but may torque and over-flex if swung with too much power causing the head not to be square, resulting in lower accuracy.
 Most shaft makers offer a variety of flexes.
 The most common are: L (Lady), A (Soft Regular, Intermediate or Senior), R (Regular), S (Stiff), and X (Tour Stiff, Extra Stiff or Strong).
 A regular flex shaft is generally appropriate for those with an average head speed (80-94 mph), while an A-Flex (or senior shaft) is for players with a slower swing speed (70-79 mph), and the stiffer shafts, such as S-Flex and X-Flex (Stiff and Extra-Stiff shafts) are reserved only for those players with an above average swinging speed, usually above 100 mi/h.
 Some companies also offer a "stiff-regular" or "firm" flex for players whose club speed falls in the upper range of a Regular shaft (90-100 mph), allowing golfers and clubmakers to fine-tune the flex for a stronger amateur-level player.